nuuuwan/news_lk3_data/README.md

 *2024-06-27 15:03:00* · [`adaderanalk`](https://www.adaderana.lk/news/100143/president-warns-of-measures-to-designate-teaching-as-an-essential-service) · `en`

-President Ranil Wickremesinghe emphasized the importance of teachers being present in schools during the morning hours to ensure the education of the country’s children.
+President Ranil Wickremesinghe emphasized the importance of teachers being present in schools during school hours for the education of the nation’s children.

-He made this observation during a discussion with the Chief Prelate of the Asgiri Chapter, Most Ven.
-Warakagoda Sri Gnanarathana Nayaka Thero.

-He warned that if teachers fail to do so depriving students of their education, steps will be taken to designate teaching as an essential service, the President’s Media Division (PMD) reported.
+He warned that if this commitment is not upheld in the future and school children are deprived of their education as a result, necessary measures will be taken to designate the teaching profession as an essential service, the President’s Media Division reported.

-President Wickremesinghe visited the Chief Prelate of the Malwatu Chapter Most Ven.
-Thibbatuwawe Sri Sumangala Maha Nayaka Thera and the Chief Prelate of the Asgiri Chapter Most Ven.
-Warakagoda Sri Gnanarathana Nayaka Thera during his visit to Kandy, and received their blessings this morning (27).
+President Wickremesinghe mentioned this during his visit to the Asgiri Maha Viharaya.
+The President received blessings from the Most Venerable Warakagoda Sri Gnanarathana Maha Nayaka Thero, the Chief Prelate of the Asgiriya Chapter.
+President Wickremesinghe also participated in a cordial conversation with the Maha Nayaka Thero.

 ...